norival/Rfunctions/README.md

 round : Vector.
 Round the content of the specified column(s)
         The first number is the column and the second is the number of digits It can be repeated

+## tabInput

+Function to make interactive inputs of R dataframes.
+You can enter numeric values, character values, repeated sequences of numbers or characters or make operations on two or more columns and input the names of columns.
+Blank in numeric input will result in NA.

+### Arguments

+nrows : number of rows

+ncols : number of columns